reneeh3/is477/README.md

 ### MoMA Datasets

-For the MoMA Artists and Artworks dataset, the data was first initially cleaned and merged through Python.
+For the MoMA Artists and Artworks dataset, the data was initially cleaned and merged through Python.
 Then, using OpenRefine, the data was manually standardized for consistency.
+Key transformations include standardizing nationality and gender fields, splitting multi-artist records, and creating new variables such as `nationality_clean`.
+As a result, the final dataset differs from the original source and should be interpreted as a derived dataset.

 #### Python Cleaning

 For Python, I started by normalizing column names in  `Artists.txt` and `Artworks.txt`.
 I stripped extra spaces, converted all column names to lowercase, and replaced spaces with underscores, which addresses consistency issues.
-The text fields were trimmed and numerical columns like `constituentid`, `begindate`, and `enddate` were converted to numeric values.
+The text fields were trimmed, and numerical columns like `constituentid`, `begindate`, and `enddate` were converted to numeric values.
 Fields with `0` values in date columns were replaced with missing values because `0` was being used as a placeholder rather than a real year.
 This addressed accuracy and missing-value issues.

 I also created functions that standardize nationality, gender, and dates.
 The nationality function removed extra parentheses and formatting, and used a mapping dictionary to combine the same values that were written differently, such as `USA` or `US.` I did the same with gender, in case that was something extra we wanted to analyze.
 For the year function, it pulled the first valid four-digit year from the strings to standardize strings like `c.
 1950` or `1945-46`.